Fire Extinguishers - Classes, Types and Use

 When would you need to use a fire extinguisher labeled for a Class K fire?

-This type of fire extinguisher is now required to be installed in all applicable restaurant kitchens because of the higher heating rates of vegetable oils used in commercial cooking.
-If a fire starts in a deep fryer, it is not always possible to extinguish it with a Class B fire extinguisher or traditional range hood installed in the kitchen.
+They are now required to be installed in all applicable restaurant kitchens because of the higher heating rates of vegetable oils used in commercial cooking.
+If a fire starts in a deep fryer, it is not always possible to extinguish it with a Class B extinguisher or traditional range hood installed in the kitchen.

-How would you know when to use this special type of fire extinguisher?
+How would you know when to use this special type?

-There are different agents that are used in fire extinguishers labeled Class K. Some of these agents are dry and some are wet.
-Potassium bicarbonate is used in some dry chemical fire extinguishers and some wet fire extinguishers spray a fine chemical mist.
+There are different agents that are used in the ones that are labeled Class K. Some of these agents are dry and some are wet.
+Potassium bicarbonate is used in some of the dry chemical ones and some wet ones spray a fine chemical mist.

-Are there any special precautions that need to be taken with this type of fire extinguisher?
+Are there any special precautions that need to be taken with this type?

-The extinguishing agents in a fire extinguisher labeled for type K fires are sometimes electrically conductive and should only be used AFTER the power has been turned off in the electrical appliance.
+The extinguishing agents in the ones labeled for type K fires are sometimes electrically conductive and should only be used AFTER the power has been turned off in the electrical appliance.

-Are there any recommendations for the placement of these fire extinguishers?
+Are there any recommendations for the placement of these units?

 The information on this page is an original copyrighted article.
 We welcome you to link this page from your website.
 However, copying this article in whole or in part is strictly prohibited.